How to Clean a Used Hot Tub

 Now we need to clean the hot tub plumbing.
 Natural Chemistry Spa Purge attacks the root cause of most spa maintenance problems, the build-up of non-living organic waste contamination!
 Non-living organic contaminants such as: oils, lotions, cosmetics, hair products and sweat build-up in spa water can cause waterline rings, cloudiness, clogged filters, unpleasant odors and foaming.
 These non-living contaminants collect and build-up in your spa, circulation system, and filter.
 By purging the spa of this non-living organic build-up, the symptoms of contamination will be reduced or eliminated.
 Now it is ok to drain the water.

 At this point you can reinstall the cartridge filter.
 Refill the hot tub with fresh water.
 You will want to check the water chemistry, in particular, paying attention to pH and total alkalinity.
-You can use the Leslie’s 4-Way Test Strips to test your spa chemistry.
+You can use the Leslie’s 5-Way Test Strips to test your spa chemistry.
 This is an important step when you're learning how to clean a hot tub.
+For a complete water analysis, just bring a water sample to your local Leslie's store for a free water test and treatment plan.
+Our AccuBlue® water test looks at 10 different aspects of water chemistry, and provides detailed instructions to get your spa water perfectly balanced.

 Shock Your Hot Tub